Skip to content

 To deploy using the LangGraph Platform, the following information should be provided:

-1. A LangGraph API Configuration file (langgraph.json) that specifies the dependencies, graphs, environment variables to use for the application.
+1. A LangGraph configuration file (langgraph.json) that specifies the dependencies, graphs, and environment variables to use for the application.

 2. The graphs that implement the logic of the application.